 The treatment of pulsatile tinnitus is tailored to address the specific underlying cause identified through the diagnostic process.
 In cases where a vascular abnormality is found, like an aneurysm or arteriovenous malformation, surgical intervention or endovascular procedures may be needed.

-For non-vascular causes, such as anemia or thyrotoxicosis, appropriate medical management of the underlying condition can often lead to the resolution or improvement of the tinnitus symptoms.
-In some cases, when an identifiable cause is not found, symptom management through sound therapy, cognitive-behavioral therapy, or medications may be utilized to provide relief and improve the patient’s quality of life.
+For non-vascular causes, such as anemia or thyrotoxicosis, appropriate medical management of the underlying condition can often lead to the resolution or improvement of tinnitus symptoms.
+In some cases, when an identifiable cause is not found, symptom management through sound therapy, cognitive behavioral therapy (CBT), or medications may be utilized to provide relief and improve the patient’s quality of life.

 Pulsatile Tinnitus and Anemia Symptoms

 Pulsatile tinnitus and anemia are two distinct conditions, each with unique symptoms.
-However, they can be interconnected, as pulsatile tinnitus has been reported as a symptom of anemia.
+They can be interconnected, however, as pulsatile tinnitus has been reported as a symptom of anemia.

 Pulsatile Tinnitus Symptoms